General

 - Please contact the Contracts Directorate for further information.

-I have already signed a contract/agreement.
+I have already signed a contract/ an agreement.
 Do I still need to sign a non-disclosure agreement (NDA)?

 - If the signed contract/agreement does not contain adequate provisions (including protections and remedies) in relation to the confidential information of the Dubai Government Entity, it is advisable to sign a separate NDA.

 The Dubai Government Entity signed an NDA.
-Does it still need to conclude a contract/agreement?
+Does it still need to conclude a contract/ an agreement?

 - Yes, the purpose of an NDA is to protect confidential information.
 It is not intended to cover the scope of services, deliverables, fees and other rights and obligations that can be "agreed" upon between the two parties regarding for example an actual service agreement.
 An NDA is normally intended to enable the parties to freely discuss and exchange information prior to the actual commencement of any services.
 Therefore the Dubai Government Entity needs to conclude and execute an actual contract/agreement once a vendor has been selected and before they commence any service provision. .